20centaurifux/datatypes/README.md

-# datatypes
+# libdatatypes

 ## Introduction

-**datatypes** provides various abstract data types you might miss in C.
+**libdatatypes** is a library providing various abstract data types in plain C (C11).
+It's fast, has a small memory footprint and is well-documented.
+The library has been tested under GCC and Clang.

-The following types are available:
+The following data types are available:

-* hash table (with fixed but user-definable bucket size)
+* hash table
 * red-black tree
 * associated array
 * singly-linked list